 CRA is not protecting "a degree of public confidence in the charitable sector" unless it operates fairly and in accordance with the law.
-It undermines confidence in CRA as a regulator - and therefore the charitable sector as a whole - if CRA initiates a suspension which will have a catastrophic impact on a registered charity based on a vendetta against the charity rather than adherence to the rule of law.
+It undermines confidence in CRA and the charitable sector as a whole if CRA initiates a suspension which will have a catastrophic impact on a registered charity based on a vendetta against the charity rather than adherence to the rule of law.